The Miracle Swaddle For Newborns & Why It Works

 Back in 2003, two amazing pediatric nurses from Atlanta, Laura and myself, had no clue that our after-hours calls at a pediatric practice would later transform into a global phenomenon known as Moms on Call.
 Our goal?
 To teach new parents the ins and outs of raising little ones, helping them distinguish what’s worth worrying about and what’s not.

 Fast forward to today, where we’ve proudly assisted over 1 million families with our trusted, down-to-earth parenting resources.
 Our advice has proven to be effective time and time again, even surprising both of us.
 And why is it so well-received?
 Well, because it’s a reflection of the experiences and wisdom that we, as mothers, have gained firsthand.
 Between Laura and I, we happen to have eight children, and we still remember the joy of witnessing their first smiles and achieving that elusive full night of sleep.

 The feeling when you finally soothe your crying baby is indescribable

-As nurses, we realized something that few parents knew: the swaddle technique used in the hospital works wonders for a newborn’s first three to four days, but then the baby’s strength and development renders that miracle swaddling technique ineffective.
+As nurses, we realized something that few parents knew: the swaddle technique used in the hospital works wonders for a newborn’s first three to four days, but then the baby’s strength and development render that miracle swaddling technique ineffective.

 What if my baby does not like to be swaddled?

-Having swaddled literally thousands of babies, we have learned that not all techniques are the same, and that easier is not always more effective.
+Having swaddled literally thousands of babies, we have learned that not all techniques are the same and that easier is not always more effective.
 Our signature swaddling technique recreates your tender embrace so your baby can fully relax and safely drift off to sleep.
-Practice with us and before you know it, you will be enjoying that amazing feeling of holding a sleeping, swaddled baby in your arms.
+Practice with us, and before you know it, you will be enjoying that amazing feeling of holding a sleeping, swaddled baby in your arms.